 5. Use of “allintext” restricts results to documents containing the specified phrase in the text

-For example: allintext:”Netflix hack” will shows results which contain the phrase Netflix hack in their text only
+For example: allintext:”Netflix hack” will shows results that contain the phrase Netflix hack in their text only

-6. Use of “inurl: xyz.com intext: we want to search” will restrict search results withing URL with that specific text
+6. Use of “inurl: xyz.com intext: we want to search” will restrict search results within URL with that specific text

 7. Use of “+” specifies that the phrase should occur frequently in results.